 Immunity and metabolism.
 There are few combinations of words that speak so directly to the source of our chronic health problems today.
-When you look at the top contributors to poor health around the world, issues with immune imbalance is a major driver and issues with immunity and metabolic health may be a significant contributors to dying early and speeding up the aging process itself.
+When you look at the top contributors to poor health around the world, issues with immune imbalance are a major driver and issues with immunity and metabolic wellness may speed up aspects of the aging process itself.
 Here’s how these two topics converge, and strategies to help target them together.

 Immunity is really a reflection of our immune system, an incredibly complex web of cells and signals that permeates every inch of our bodies.
 The immune system is often described as made of two major components.
 These are known as the innate and adaptive branches of the immune system.
 In a nutshell, the innate branch of the immune system acts as a first line of defense against microbes and other dangers, and includes a host of white blood cells including macrophages, neutrophils and dendritic cells.
 The adaptive branch of the immune system is more specialized, and is key to long-lasting immune memory.
 Notable cells in the adaptive immune system include T cells and B cells (which create antibodies).

-Immune health is a bit challenging to pin down, as the terminology can have different meanings in different contexts.
-Generally speaking, immune health would describe an immune system with the ability to fend off threats like microbes without getting overly worked up and attacking healthy cells or harmless elements from the environment (like pollen).
+Immune wellness is a bit challenging to pin down, as the terminology can have different meanings in different contexts.
+Generally speaking, immune wellness would describe an immune system with the ability to fend off threats like microbes without getting overly worked up and attacking healthy cells or harmless elements from the environment (like pollen).

-Metabolism and metabolic health are massive topics, and thousands of scientific papers describe their details at an incredibly nuanced level.
-But when it comes to what may be most relevant for most people, much conversation has focused on how food is converted into fuel (especially into sugar), and the health of the energy factories in our cells (called mitochondria).
+Metabolism and metabolic wellness are massive topics, and thousands of scientific papers describe their details at an incredibly nuanced level.
+But when it comes to what may be most relevant for most people, much conversation has focused on how food is converted into fuel (especially into sugar), and the wellness of the energy factories in our cells (called mitochondria).

-Scientific research suggests that issues with blood sugar levels (especially sustained high blood sugar or fluctuating blood sugar levels) may be a significant contributor to negative health outcomes that range from dying early to risk for brain issues.
-Similarly, problems with mitochondrial function have been presented as contributors to a wide range of poor health states.
+Scientific research suggests that issues with blood sugar levels (especially sustained high blood sugar or fluctuating blood sugar levels) may be a significant contributor to worse wellness.
+Similarly, problems with mitochondrial function have been presented as contributors to a wide range of poor wellness states.

 How do immunity and metabolism interconnect?

 Like everything else in our bodies, our immune system and our metabolism are connected.
 But unlike some other systems, these two are deeply intertwined, and the health of one often substantially influences the health of the other.
-For example, unhealthy metabolism (especially high levels of circulating blood sugar) may contribute to immune imbalance.
-Similarly, immune imbalance is thought to damage mitochondrial function and contribute to problems with blood sugar regulation.
+For example, metabolic issues may contribute to immune imbalance.
+Similarly, immune imbalance is thought to negatively impact mitochondrial function and contribute to problems with blood sugar regulation.

-Conditions linked to both metabolic and immune problems range from mental health issues to cognitive decline to heart problems and more.
+Conditions linked to both metabolic and immune problems range from mental issues to blood vessel wellness and more.
 And unfortunately, many of the contributors to metabolic and immune imbalances (like poor quality diet, sedentary behavior and chronic stress) show no sign of abating.
-However, this in no way means we are defenseless against these states of poor health.
+However, this in no way means we are defenseless against these states of poor wellness.